This ebook is a gift from MyEvent.com and has a value of $29.95.

 • Toll Free Help: MyEvent.com has Toll Free Customer Support, 7 Days a Week.

-There are several benefits to selling event tickets directly from your event website.
+There are several benefits to selling event tickets online directly from your fundraising event website.
 People prefer and find it easier and more convenient to pay online with their credit cards rather than writing a check, buying stamps and having to mail it in.
 Simplifying the ticket purchasing process is a way to increase attendance to your events.
 Collecting money is also made easier as well as keeping track of who has bought tickets on your website as all information can be accessed in real time.
 When promoting your event, you should include in your message that guests can safely and easily buy their tickets online.
 It is always important to remember that if someone informs you that they cannot attend your event, you should still ask them for a donation, by redirecting them to the donations page.
 (MyEvent.com is the only company that offers customers a package where they can build a website to collect donations and receive ticket payments online - all for free!
 Check here to our packages)

 PART IV: HOW TO RAISE MONEY

-Regardless of the type of event you choose to have, the primary purpose is to raise awareness and money to support the cause.
-Every event, from a marathon, to a dinner, involves soliciting friends, family, colleagues and other people from your network in order to raise the largest amount of money possible.
+Regardless of the type of fundraising event you choose to have, the primary purpose is to raise awareness and money to support the cause.
+Every event, from a marathon, to a dinner, involves soliciting friends, family, colleagues and other people from your network in order to raise the largest amount of money possible for your cause.
 No matter if your event has 1000 participants or if you are doing the event alone, you have a goal you are striving to achieve.
 Being able to accept donations online makes it easier to attain and surpass your goal.
-MyEvent.com can provide you with all the tools you need to facilitate all of your fundraising needs.
+MyEvent.com can provide you with all the tools you need to facilitate all of your online fundraising needs.

 Chapter 7: Accept Donations Online

-Using a MyEvent.com website for your fundraising event makes giving and receiving donations fast and easy.
+Using a MyEvent.com website to raise money for your fundraising event makes giving and receiving donations fast and easy.
 The best part is that it can all be done online by creating a simple donation webpage to share your story and collect money online or by building full fundraising website with integrated fundraising tools and pages.
 There are several advantages to raising funds online.
 It allows you to achieve your goal faster because it is more convenient and easier for donors to donate online using their credit card.
 From one central location, donors can learn about and support your cause.
 You can easily collect payments and you can choose when and how you want to get paid.
 You don't have to worry about safety and security as MyEvent.com takes care of all privacy and safety concerns.

-PERSONAL FUNDRAISING PAGESIn addition to having a donations page on your website, participants in your event can also fundraise by getting their own fundraising page that they will share with their network.
+PERSONAL FUNDRAISING PAGESIn addition to having a general donations page on your website, participants in your event can also fundraise by getting their own personal fundraising page that they will share with their network.
 Whether you are raising money for yourself, a loved one, cause, or charity, this type of personal fundraising has become very popular and successful and now you can do it easily through MyEvent.com.
 Traditionally the kinds of events that lend themselves to this kind of personal fundraising by participants are physical sporting events like walks, runs, bowl a thons, etc...You wouldn't think of asking people who are attending a gala to fundraise for your event, however you could ask people on the committee of any event to get a page and reach out to their networks.
 You might be surprised how much more money you will raise with this strategy.